-[1] The parties identified to the Board that the evidence and arguments to be presented in respect of the hearing on the subject property would also be applicable to eighteen (18) hearings scheduled for July 8 and 9, 2013.
-Both parties have utilized the Income Approach to Value (IAV) for the purposes of arriving at market value for assessment purposes.
-It was agreed that the nineteen (19) hearings, including the subject, included a determination and application of a capitalization rate (cap rate) within the respective valuation positions.
-The parties purposed to progress their respective cap rate evidence and arguments before the Board once and then, in the interests of succinctness, ask the Board to carry forward said evidence and arguments to the eighteen (18) other properties scheduled for July 8 and 9, 2013.
-It was accepted that the Board's findings and decision regarding the cap rate issue would therefore be common to all properties.
-The Board found this to be an appropriate approach to the matters at hand.

-[2] No additional Procedural or Jurisdictional Matters were raised by the parties.
+- [1] The parties identified to the Board that the evidence and arguments to be presented in respect of the hearing on the subject property will be the same as presented in respect of File # 72411 for Property Roll # 175036409 and requested that the evidence and arguments be carried forward to the subject property.
+It was accepted that the Board's findings and decision regarding the cap rate issue would therefore be common to the subject property.
+The Board found this to be an appropriate approach to the matters at hand. - [2] No additional Procedural or Jurisdictional Matters were raised by the parties.